Amsterdam Canal Cruise Tickets

-There are a number of canal tour operators.
-They are all fairly similar, in that each will give you a good ride through the canals and part of the harbor.
-The boats do take slightly different routes, and sailing times may vary as well.
+There are a number of canal cruise tour operators.
+They are all fairly similar, in that each will give you a good ride through the canals and, usually, a part of the harbor.
+The boats do take slightly different routes, and the length of sailing times may vary as well.

-In the past, most boats had on-board tour guides — often students — explaining the sights.
+In the past, most boats had on-board tour guides — often students — describing and explaining the sights.
 Never mind that historical facts and figures were sometimes made up on the spot and were subject to change from one ride to the next.
 Purists prefer the old way over the current approach in which a multi-lingual presentation is played over the sound system.2

 That said, in our experience on some rides the captain will at times turn off the sound track and instead provide on-the-spot commentary himself (which, in our estimation, is indeed worthy of a tip).